SkylerBurger/mydia/README.md

 - Added Books model

 10-19-2019
-- Added list and detail view for Shows
+- Added list and detail view for models